Behaviour & Expectations

 - Obtain staff permission if it is necessary to leave the room.

-- Homework must be recorded in your Pupil Journal.
+- Homework must be recorded and completed as directed.

 3. At the end of the lesson

 - Wait for the teacher to tell you to pack away.

 - When told to do so, stand and put chairs under or on the desks as instructed.